 Provides $15,000 stipend to a graduating senior to complete a public service project anywhere in the world for 1 year.

-Young Invincibles and the Cognosante Foundation are hosting a fellowship program that will provide students with the opportunity to learn a range of skills from policy research, organizing and advocacy, to communications strategies, to business skills.
-Locations in Washington D.C., Chicago, and Houston.
-Application deadline annually in January.
+Young Invincibles hosts fellows and has an advocate program that will provide students with the opportunity to learn a range of skills from policy research, organizing and advocacy, to communications strategies, to business skills.
+Locations in various cities.
+Application deadlines vary.

 Service programs allow for lending skills and talents to engage in the mitigation of societal issues.
 The individual programs below link directly to program sites, and serviceyear.org is an easy way to search between multiple Americorps positions and other service fellowships at non-profit organizations.